lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Still to do in a future version:

-- `[ ]` Other outstanding github issues: https://github.com/lamps-wg/draft-composite-sigs/issues
+- Nothing.
+Authors believe this version to be complete.

 # Introduction {#sec-intro}

 The advent of quantum computing poses a significant threat to current cryptographic systems.
-Traditional cryptographic algorithms such as RSA, Diffie-Hellman, DSA, and their elliptic curve variants are vulnerable to quantum attacks.
+Traditional cryptographic signature algorithms such as RSA, DSA and its elliptic curve variants are vulnerable to quantum attacks.
 During the transition to post-quantum cryptography (PQC), there is considerable uncertainty regarding the robustness of both existing and new cryptographic algorithms.
-While we can no longer fully trust traditional cryptography, we also cannot immediately place complete trust in post-quantum replacements until they have undergone extensive scrutiny and real-world testing to uncover and rectify potential implementation flaws.
+While we can no longer fully trust traditional cryptography, we also cannot immediately place complete trust in post-quantum replacements until they have undergone extensive scrutiny and real-world testing to uncover and rectify both algorithmic weaknesses as well as implementation flaws across all the new implementations.

 Unlike previous migrations between cryptographic algorithms, the decision of when to migrate and which algorithms to adopt is far from straightforward.
-Even after the migration period, it may be advantageous for an entity's cryptographic identity to incorporate multiple public-key algorithms to enhance security.
+For instance, the aggressive migration timelines may require deploying PQC algorithms before their implementations have been fully hardened or certified, and dual-algorithm data protection may be desirable over a longer time period to hedge against CVEs and other implementation flaws in the new implementations.

 Cautious implementers may opt to combine cryptographic algorithms in such a way that an attacker would need to break all of them simultaneously to compromise the protected data.
 These mechanisms are referred to as Post-Quantum/Traditional (PQ/T) Hybrids {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
-Combining multiple algorithms can help to eliminate single points of failure, where a component algorithm is a technology that may fail in the future.

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
 The use of Composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021].

+This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature algorithm presenting a single public key and signature value such that it can be treated as a single atomic algorithm at the protocol level; a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware.
+Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
+Concrete instantiations of composite ML-DSA algorithms are provided based on ML-DSA, RSASSA-PKCS1-v1_5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
+Backwards compatibility in the sence of upgraded systems continuing to inter-operate with legacy systems is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

-Composite ML-DSA is applicable in any application that would otherwise use ML-DSA, but wants the protection against breaks or catastrophic bugs in ML-DSA.
+Composite ML-DSA is applicable in any PKIX-related application that would otherwise use ML-DSA.

 ## Conventions and Terminology {#sec-terminology}